 Tips to Save Money

 We're not going to lie — bachelorette parties typically aren't easy on the wallet.
-That's why it's so important for there to be open dialogue about everyone's comfort level before major planning and booking happens.
+That's why it's so important for there to be an open dialogue about everyone's comfort level before major planning and booking happen.
 But there are some ways to rein in spending with these tips: